fabianperdomolaguna/Imgui_Template_Cmake_CppModules/README.md

 ## Logging

-This project uses spdlog for application logging.
-The repository provides a class in `src/gui_core/logging/logger.cpp` which employs a console sink and sets a default logger used across the codebase.
+This project uses spdlog for application logging, including a console sink and additional ImGui sink that forwards log messages to an in-app logging console.
+The sinks is implemented in `src/gui_core/logging/logger.cpp` and is registered `Logger::Init()`.

+You can open the logging console from the application menu: `Tools -> Logging Console`.
+The console shoes runtime logs inside the GUI and following defined configuration and log lgevels.

 Quick usage

 - Call the initializer `Logger::Init()`
+- Open the console with `Tools -> Logging Console` menu to view logs in the GUI
 - Include `logger.h` and employes defined macros `LOG_TRACE`, `LOG_INFO`, `LOG_WARN`, `LOG_ERROR`, and `LOG_CRITICAL`.
 They receive a message and key/value pairs separated by commas

 ## Custom Title Bar Layer